jdleo/jdleo-me-latest/src/blog/posts/semantic-diversity-benchmark.md

 This benchmark could be expanded in several interesting ways:

--   Test with different embedding models (OpenAI, Sentence-BERT, etc.) to validate results
+-   Test with different embedding models (spaCy, Sentence-BERT, etc.) to validate results against OpenAI embeddings
 -   Try different prompt variations to see if performance rankings remain consistent
 -   Extend to semantic diversity in paragraph-length text generation
 -   Develop more comprehensive scoring systems that account for different types of semantic relationships
 -   Create multilingual versions to test cross-language semantic understanding
 -   Investigate whether performance correlates with other reasoning benchmarks

+## A Note on Embedding Models

+It's worth noting that these results are dramatically different from my initial experiments using spaCy's word embeddings.
+The ranking completely reshuffled when I switched to OpenAI's `text-embedding-3-large`, highlighting how the choice of embedding model fundamentally affects evaluation outcomes.
+This suggests that:

+1. **Embedding quality matters**: More sophisticated embedding models may provide more nuanced semantic understanding
+2. **Evaluation robustness**: Any benchmark should be tested across multiple embedding approaches to ensure consistent insights
+3. **Model-embedding alignment**: Some AI models may be better aligned with certain embedding spaces than others

 ## The Broader Point